zairadotsh/docker-caddy-porkbun/README.md

 ## Usage

 The image is availabe on [Docker Hub](https://hub.docker.com/r/viv32/docker-caddy-porkbun).
-You can use the `latest` tag or a specific Caddy version:
+You can use the `latest` tag or a minor or patch version of Caddy:

-- `viv32/docker-caddy-porkbun:latest` (latest from Docker Hub)
+- `viv32/docker-caddy-porkbun:latest`
+- `viv32/docker-caddy-porkbun:2.7`
-- `viv32/docker-caddy-porkbun:2.7.6` (Caddy `2.7.6` from Docker Hub)
+- `viv32/docker-caddy-porkbun:2.7.6`

 The following platforms are supported: